I'm not a doctor but…

 I'm in the midst of repairing a similar problem, not from a crash (not recently anyway) but years of work and abuse.

-Things that did/do damage to it :- work on building site (lifting. climbing ladders, scaffold/steps), dear friend doctor jamming knee joint shut (after I told him not to; couldn't walk properly for 3 wks after), rowing machine (1 session ignoring pain took months for knee to recover from), hill walking (high steps, closing knee joint too far), tight back, hamstring, glute, itb, quad muscles.
+Things that did/do damage to it :- work on building site (lifting. climbing ladders, scaffold/steps), !!
+BAN ME NOW FOR SWEARING !! doctor jamming knee joint shut (after I told him not to; couldn't walk properly for 3 wks after), rowing machine (1 session ignoring pain took months for knee to recover from), hill walking (high steps, closing knee joint too far), tight back, hamstring, glute, itb, quad muscles.
 Also pushing firm gearing into wind on flat ground causes pain fairly quickly.
 I can't do it for long or seated climbing; I have to spin mostly.

 Things that are helping it :- shorter cranks on bike (roadie only so far; will be swapping mtn bike asap), proper stretching and strengthening program (devised from podiatrist and physio), bike fit (mtn bike good; still adjusting roadie), spinning instead of pushing big gears.
 At night if they hurt (mostly one knee is problem) I use a compression bandage and much pain is gone by morning.